 Such arrangements may involve setting up active software aided surveillance systems, passive process based mechanisms to detect and notify potential market abuses, as well as organisational mechanisms to avoid possible conflicts which may arise between commercial and compliance interests."

 REMIT puts two obligations on persons professionally arranging transactions in wholesale energy products:

-- to notify the national regulatory authority (NRA) without further delay, when it reasonably suspects that a transaction might breach Articles 3 (prohibition of insider trading) or Article 5 (prohibition of market manipulation) of REMIT; and
+- to notify the NRA without further delay, when it reasonably suspects that a transaction might breach Articles 3 (prohibition of insider trading) or Article 5 (prohibition of market manipulation) of REMIT (Suspicious Transaction Report - STR); and

 - to establish and maintain effective arrangements and procedures to identify breaches of Article 3 or 5 of REMIT (Article 15).